pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

  3. Repeat this process for the remaining container entries for which you have an existing license.

-## License declarations for standalone containers
+## License Declarations For Standalone Containers

 For a standalone container, use this syntax to make the license file available to the deployment: